 The foods you bring can include full meals that he would typically eat, depending on how long you plan to be gone.
 Kibble can be great as a snack as well.
 The best thing, however, is to bring some treats that you can feed your dog periodically along the trail.
 This can include nutritious and easy-to-pack snacks like dog biscuits, training treats, dog food rolls, jerkies like dried liver, or bars made especially for dogs.

 Bringing Water for your Pooch

 How long you plan to be on the trail is, of course, another critical thing to consider when packing.
 Collapsible water bowls are a great way to encourage your dog to drink.
-You’ll want to give him a little throughout the day to avoid over-hydrating or him drinking so fast he gets nauseated.
-This will also keep him from finding puddles of water that he encounters along the trail and that may not be clean.
+You’ll want to give him a little throughout the day to avoid overhydrating or him drinking so fast that he gets nauseated.
+This will also keep him from finding puddles of water that he encounters along the trail and that are likely, not clean.

 Snow and ice can cause problems if it builds up in a dog’s paws.
 If the weather is excessively wet or cold, you may have to monitor how your dog is getting along without a chance for a break in some shelter.

 Heat is also dangerous, so be sure to not over-exercise your dog – especially in direct sun or without enough water.
 And, of course, if the weather is dangerous to people, it could be dangerous to dogs.
 You’ll have to take special precautions so that your dog stays safe and is not startled if lightning strikes or if a sudden threat like a tornado or dust storm surprises you nearby.

 Dogs and people alike can over-exercise or overexert themselves.
 It’s important to make sure you’re both well-fed, have sufficient water, aren’t in the sun for too long at a time, and get the breaks you need.
 Dogs will often push themselves too far to stay with you and please you, so be aware of how your dog is feeling.
 If any injury occurs, you’ll need to be careful in how you proceed.